Little Symphony No. 3 (Milhaud)

-Instrumentation and "movements"
+Music

 The work is a septet for the following instruments: flute, clarinet, bassoon, violin, viola, cello, and double bass.
+It can be divided into three movements as indicated in the score:

-The work can be divided into three "movements" as indicated in the score.
 It runs a total time of about three minutes and 40 seconds.

-The first movement, Vivement, begins with the clarinet and bassoon, and then expands to add the strings and flute after four measures.
+The first movement, Vivement, begins with the clarinet and bassoon and then expands to add the strings and flute after four measures.
 The use of the clarinet lends a unique quality, and the addition of each new instrument adds increasing dissonance and polytonality to the work.
-The first ‘movement’ lasts about 75 seconds.
+The first movement lasts about 75 seconds.

 The second movement, Calme, begins with alternating sixteenth note figures in the flute and clarinet, accompanied by pizzicato cello and bass.
 This segment is marked by its intense chromaticism.
-The second "movement" lasts about 85 seconds.
+The second movement lasts about 85 seconds.

 The work ends with Rondement, which returns to the frenzied sound of the work's beginning.
 The pastoral feeling (aided by the clarinet) returns, having been absent during the Calme.
-The work builds increasing tension as it approaches the final cadence, finally ending on a B-flat major^{9} chord.
-This "movement" lasts about 60 seconds.
+The work builds increasing tension as it approaches the final cadence, finally ending on a B♭ major ninth chord.
+This movement lasts about 60 seconds.